Susan T. McGrath Chair, LAWPRO Board of Directors

 He returned to private practice in 2011, focusing on real estate transactions and mortgage financing, after playing an integral role between 2006 and 2010 in the launch and adoption of TELUS' Assyst Real Estate initiative.

-Certified as a specialist in real estate law by the Law Society of Upper Canada, Mr. Silverstein has written five books on real estate and mortgage financing, including The Perfect Mortgage and Home Buying Strategies for Resale Homes, along with hundreds of newspaper and magazine columns dealing with real estate and mortgage issues.
-He is a regular speaker at continuing professional development programs sponsored by organizations including the Law Society of Upper Canada, the Ontario Bar Association, the Institute of Law Clerks of Ontario, and local law associations.
+Certified as a specialist in real estate law by the Law Society of Ontario, Mr. Silverstein has written five books on real estate and mortgage financing, including The Perfect Mortgage and Home Buying Strategies for Resale Homes, along with hundreds of newspaper and magazine columns dealing with real estate and mortgage issues.
+He is a regular speaker at continuing professional development programs sponsored by organizations including the Law Society of Ontario, the Ontario Bar Association, the Institute of Law Clerks of Ontario, and local law associations.

 Robert G.W.
 Lapper, Q.C.
-Chief Executive Officer, The Law Society of Upper Canada
+Chief Executive Officer, The Law Society of Ontario

 Robert G.W.
-Lapper, Q.C., joined The Law Society of Upper Canada as Chief Executive Officer on February 1, 2012.
+Lapper, Q.C., joined The Law Society of Ontario as Chief Executive Officer on February 1, 2012.

 Mr. Lapper was formerly the Deputy Minister of Labour for the Province of British Columbia, a post he held since 2009.
 From 2007 to 2009, he served as the Deputy Cabinet Secretary and Associate Deputy Minister, Cabinet Operations and Intergovernmental Relations, in the Office of the Premier.